 Truck drivers, police officers, repair service workers, and other employees whose jobs require frequent road travel are at higher risk of being injured in an auto accident.
 Although the injury potential depends on the nature and severity of the impact, neck and back pain are the most common symptoms of trauma following a motor vehicle collision.

-If a workplace accident has left you hurting, the doctors at AICA Ortho and Spine have the equipment and expertise to address the root cause of your pain.
-With easy access to X-rays, MRIs, and CT scans, we can quickly determine the full extent of your bodily trauma and prescribe a custom treatment plan.
+If a workplace accident has left you hurting, the Orthopedic Doctors at AICA Ortho and Spine have the equipment and expertise to address the cause of your pain.
+With easy access to X-rays, MRIs, and CT scans, we can quickly determine the full extent of your physical trauma and prescribe a custom treatment plan.

 Whether your injuries require regular spinal decompression, joint therapy to restore range of motion, or physical therapy to heal soft tissue damage, our physicians will coordinate your care and provide you with comprehensive treatment options all in one convenient place.